-In reception of Mach's historic and critical account of the evolution of Mechanics H\"orz, Wollgast \cite{Helmholtz und Ruben - Zaehlen und Messen} demand that an explanation of known laws in scientific theories also requires the description of methods by means of which they were discovered.
-Abstract concepts are not given naturally.
-Development of new concepts is always connected with particular operations.
-The actual meaning of concepts is determined by those operations.
-The measurement theoretical foundation of physics plays a big role for ongoing relativization of absolute physical notions (as Einstein's critique of the conception of simultaneity already demonstrated) even today.
-In order to prevent the continuation of prejudices we always connect the conceptual critique with the inspection of operations which have lead to abstract concepts.\footnote{The main objective for Mach's account of the historic evolution of mechanical principles \cite{Mach - Mechanik in ihrer Entwicklung} was 'to dispel metaphysics out of Physics... because we are used to call those notions metaphysical from which we have forgotten how we arrived at them.'
-It was also motivated pedagogically \cite{Mach - Raum und Geometrie}: 'An insight is grasped best by the learner through the same way along which it was found.'
-The primary requirement in education Plank \cite{Planck - Wege zur physikalischen Erkenntnis} explains: 'is not so much the amount of material but rather the way of its treatment...
-A single mathematical proposition which is truly understood by students has more value for them than ten memorized formulas...
-School is not supposed to convey technical routines but consequent methodical thinking.'}
+One can also look into what actually happens in measurement practice.
+The main objective for Mach's account of the historic evolution of mechanical principles \cite{Mach - Mechanik in ihrer Entwicklung} was ''to dispel metaphysics out of physics... because we are used to call those notions metaphysical, from which we have forgotten how we arrived at them.''\footnote{According to H\"orz, Wollgast \cite{Helmholtz - Zaehlen und Messen} explaining known laws in scientific theories also requires the description of methods by means of which they were found.
+New concepts are not given naturally.
+The development is always connected with particular operations, which determine the actual meaning.
+The measurement theoretical foundation of physics plays a big role for the ongoing relativization of absolute physical notions even today (e.g. Einstein's revision of the concept of simultaneity).
+To prevent the continuation of prejudices we always connect the conceptual critique with the inspection of operations which lead to the concepts.} It was also motivated \emph{pedagogically} \cite{Mach - Raum und Geometrie}: ''An insight is grasped best by the learner through the same way along which it was found.''
+The primary requirement in education, Plank \cite{Planck - Wege zur physikalischen Erkenntnis} explains, ''is not so much the amount of material but rather the way of its treatment...
+A single mathematical proposition, which is truly understood by students, has more value for them than ten memorized formulas...
+School is not supposed to convey technical routines but consequent methodical thinking.''